On the Endpoint Regularity in Onsager's Conjecture: Introduction

 Obtaining the endpoint case of Onsager's conjecture will require further new ideas, and it is of interest to study the behavior of potential energy non-conserving solutions with endpoint regularity and possible approaches to constructing them.
-A convex integration approach to the endpoint regularity would be possible if something sufficiently close to an ``ideal'' Main Lemma can be proven where one has neither logarithmic nor power-losses in the frequency and the constant in the frequency growth is equal to $\hc = 1$ (as in a remark of \cite{IOnonpd}) or approaches $\hc = 1$ asymptotically at a suitable rate.
-Such a construction does not presently seem within reach; however, it may be considered favorable that convex integration constructions are able in general to yield solutions whose singularities occupy regions of space with positive volume.
-As the following Proposition demonstrates, singularities with positive Lebesgue measure are necessary for any energy non-conserving solution with critical regularity provided the integrability exponent for this regularity is greater than $3$. \begin{prop} Any weak solution $(v,p)$ to incompressible Euler on $I \times \T^d$ or $I \times \R^d$ that does not conserve energy and belongs to the endpoint class $v \in L_t^r B_{r,\infty}^{1/3} \cap L_{t,x}^2$ for some $r > 3$ must be singular on a subset of space-time with strictly positive $(d+1)$-dimensional Lebesgue measure. \end{prop} Proposition~\ref{prop:singPos} is a consequence of two facts (a local version of the sharp conservation of energy in \cite{ches} and a result on integrability of the energy dissipation measure) that are also new remarks in the literature.
-See Propositions~\ref{prop:locOnsSingCrit} and \ref{prop:endIntDissMsr}.
-One would most likely expect that energy non-conserving solutions exist for the entire spectrum of endpoint spaces above, including the endpoint case of $L_t^\infty C_x^{1/3}$.
-We refer to Section~\ref{sec:critSing} for a more precise formulation of Proposition~\ref{prop:singPos}.
+A convex integration approach to the endpoint regularity would be possible if something sufficiently close to an ``ideal'' Main Lemma can be proven where one has neither logarithmic nor power-losses in the frequency and the constant in the frequency growth is equal to $\hc = 1$ (as in a remark of \cite{IOnonpd}) or approaches $\hc = 1$ asymptotically at a suitable rate that can be gleaned from examining our algorithm.
+Such a construction appears to be presently out of reach; however, it may be considered favorable that convex integration constructions are able in general to yield solutions whose singularities occupy regions of space with positive volume.
+As the following theorem demonstrates, singularities with positive Lebesgue measure are necessary for any energy non-conserving solution with critical regularity to exist provided the integrability exponent for this regularity is greater than $3$. \begin{thm}[Intermittency Theorem] A weak solution $(v,p)$ to incompressible Euler on $I \times \T^d$ or $I \times \R^d$ that dissipates or otherwise fails to conserve energy cannot belong to an endpoint class $v \in L_t^r B_{r,\infty}^{1/3} \cap L_{t,x}^2$ with an integrability exponent $r > 3$ if its singular support has space-time Lebesgue measure zero. \end{thm} Theorem~\ref{prop:singPos} has a special significance in terms of intermittent scaling exponents in turbulence.
+The K41 theory \cite{K41} predicts a scaling law of the form $\langle |v(x+\De x) - v(x)|^p \rangle^{1/p} \sim |\De x|^{1/3}$ for absolute structure functions (the Kolmogorov-Obukhov law), which mathematically corresponds to $B_{p,\infty}^{1/3}$ control of the velocity field.
+The idea that ``intermittency'' (deviations from self-similarity and homogeneity) in the energy dissipation and singular structure of turbulence can lead to the failure of this scaling law for $p \neq 3$ was first attributed to Landau by Kolmogorov in the 1940's (see \cite[Section 5]{frisch1991global}).
+Moreover, experimental studies have found evidence of such intermittency in the energy dissipation of turbulent flows accompanied by deviations from the Kolmogorov-Obukhov law arising from a multifractal structure \cite{meneveau1987multifractal,meneveau1990joint,meneveau1991multifractal}.
+Theorem~\ref{prop:singPos} and its proof provide a rigorous sense in which lower dimensional singularities or energy dissipation in fact logically imply deviations from the Kolmogorov-Obukhov law, thus reinforcing the experimental findings.